-- Two cordalettes made from 20-22 feet sections of either 5.5 to 6mm high strength tech cord (such as Sterling Pro Cord) or 7mm cord tied into loops.
+- Two cordalettes made from 20-22 feet sections 7mm nylon cord or 5.5 to 6mm high strength tech cord (such as Sterling Pro Cord)

 - Two sections of 6mm cord, 4 feet long (for autobloks/prussik).

-- 2-3 high strength 48″ sewn runners (double length runners) or 6-7mm nylon cord cut in 8ft sections
+- 2-3 high strength 48″ sewn runners (aka double–length runners) or 6-7mm nylon cord cut in 8ft sections

 - Nut tool (recommended but optional).